 Uganda Response Innovation Lab

 Despite Uganda's progressive refugee model, the humanitarian system faces mounting pressures — chronic funding shortages, overstretched services, climate stress, food insecurity, and rising youth unemployment.
-These realities make innovation not a luxury but a necessity.
+These realities make innovation a necessity.
 U-RIL exists to help humanitarian response transition from short-term aid delivery toward resilient, scalable, and locally owned systems — reducing costs, improving efficiency, strengthening accountability, and enabling sustainable livelihoods for refugees and host communities alike.

 U-RIL Updates